What Injury Pays the Most for Car Accidents?

 About 98% of car accident compensation cases are obtained through settlements rather than court cases, highlighting the efficiency and practicality of settlements.
 The average bodily injury claim following a collision was $20,235 in the past years, reflecting the significant financial implications of even minor accidents.
 Given the varying timelines for settlements, all car accident victims need to comprehend the complexities of this process.

-If you’re wondering what injury pays the most for car accident claims, the answer usually involves severe injuries.
+If you’re wondering what injury pays the most for car accidents, the answer usually involves severe injuries.
 These injuries can lead to substantial settlements due to their severity and long-lasting impact on victims’ lives.
 In this article, we’ll learn which injuries lead to higher payouts and the reasons behind these.

 Highest Paying Car Accident Injuries